Seeking Medical Help and Faith

 There is nothing wrong with seeking medical help for it is God who grants the actual healing.
 God created medicine and remedies to heal our bodies.
 And the Scriptures teach that God uses treatments to administer His healing.
 In the Old Testament, we read that Isaiah spoke of fruits (Isaiah 38:21) and ointments (Isaiah 1:6) that were used for healing.
 Jeremiah also spoke of balms (Jeremiah 8:22) and Ezekiel of the leaves of trees (Ezekiel 47:12) that had medicinal benefit.

 Reliance on God should be the first action to be taken through prayer and anointing of oil.
 The Bible teaches, “Is any sick among you? let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord: and the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him”(James 5:14:15).
-Healing should not be demanded of God but requested according to His will (Luke 22:42) for no man knows what is best for another person (Romans 8:26).
+However, healing should not be demanded of God but requested according to His will (Luke 22:42) for no man knows what is best for another person (Romans 8:26).

 God uses science and technology towards physical healing, and He aids doctors and medical professionals in their work to administer relief to the sick.
-The wise Christian will realize that the Lord doesn’t make supernatural provision for what can be accomplished by natural means, through the intelligent application of known scientific and medical methods.
+The wise Christian will realize that the Lord doesn’t make supernatural provision for what can be accomplished by natural means or through the intelligent application of known scientific and medical methods.

 Check out our Bible Answers page for more information on a variety of topics.